vSphere 7.0 Editions

 • vSphere Scale-Out.
 This package is sold in packs of 8 CPUs for high-performance computing (HPC) and big data.

 The following table lists feature set as available at the time of writing (June 2020).
-Check the following document for up-to-date information (URL).

 Certain features may not be listed for specific packaging in VMware datasheets.
 To eliminate ambiguity, we’ve marked such features as “Not listed explicitly”.